DigitalCloud/nova-permission-tool/README.md

 # Nova Permission Tool.

 This tool allows you to create and manage rules and permissions for nova resources.
-After installation, the default nova resource permissions will be generated for all available resources.
+After installation, the default nova resource permissions will be generated for all available resources and resource actions.

 # Requirements & Dependencies
 This tool uses [Spatie Permission](https://github.com/spatie/laravel-permission) package.